prisin/Assignments/final/README.md

 5. Get all the words used in reviews by the reviewer for the common listings.
 6. Remove the non alpha words and stop words from the list.
 7. Match the common words between the summary given by host and the review received from reviewer.
-8. Now we put the result in csv file representing each listing id comment and summary similarity.
+8. Now we put the result in analysis5.csv representing each listing id comment and summary similarity to conclude expectation vs reality.